 We have a good selection of books in large print as well as standard print.
 We stock a large range of talking CDs which can be played on a standard CD player.

-If you are interested in registering for this service please fill in the Library Direct home service registration form.
-Alternatively, you can contact library information service who will be able to register you over the phone or alternatively send the forms out to you.
+If you are interested in registering for this service please fill in the Library Direct Home Service registration form.
+Alternatively, you can contact library information service who will be able to register you over the phone.

 We offer an opportunity for a variety of 'community settings' such as care homes, nursing homes, long term in-patient wards and rehabilitation centres, to provide a library service to their residents.
 This works with your setting choosing a variety of books online and then collecting them from a suitable Surrey library.
 As a community setting interested in this option, you will need to provide a member of you own staff or one of your own volunteers to select and collect the library resources for your residents.
 We can support you in finding a volunteer should you need it.